bailey27/cppcryptfs/README.md

 It uses the the [Dokany](https://github.com/dokan-dev/dokany) driver and library to provide a virtual fileystem in user mode under Windows.

+This sofware is developed and maintained by Bailey Brown.

 Current Status
 --------------